 From 2016 Suolahti has been artistic director of a chamber music festival “Kokonainen” - a new music festival highlighting especially unknown and forgotten female composers.

-Suolahti has performed as a soloist with Lapland Chamber Orchestra under Tomas Djupsjöbacka’s and John Storgård’s baton, Helsinki Sinfonietta under Eero Lehtimäki’s baton and Sibelius Academy Baroque Ensemble under Reinhard Goebel’s baton.
-She has also appeared twice as a soloist with Hämeenlinna City Orchestra.
+Suolahti has performed as a soloist under Ari Angervo’s, Tomas Djupsjöbacka’s, John Storgård’s, Eero Lehtimäki’s and Reinhard Goebel’s baton with various ensembles.
+She has also appeared as a soloist leading herself the orchestra at the same time.

 As being an enthusiastic chamber musician, Linda has performed in various music festivals and other smaller occasions in Finland and abroad.
 She has performed together with the greatest artists such as Alena Baeva, Vadym Kholodenko, Guy Braunstein, Jennifer Stumm, John Storgårds, Malin Broman, Roland Pöntinen, Sergey Malov, Patrick Gallois, Olli Mustonen, Priya Mitchell, Pekka Kuusisto, Zoran Markovic and String Quartet Meta4 in chamber music festivals like ClasClas (Spain), Kuhmo Chamber Music Festival (Finland), Festival des Rencontres Musicales de Figeac (France), Summer Lunchtime Concerts (Music Centre, Finland), Naantali Music Festival (Finland) among many others.